altmank/CaptainOfIndustryMods/README.md

 ## Cheat menu

 That mod will gives you access to a menu exposing some cheats.
 Hit the F8 key to open the menu while inside a game.

+NOTE: THIS IS A FORK OF THE ORIGINAL AND UNDER ACTIVE DEVELOPMENT TO ADD NEW CHEATS.
+IT MAY BE UNSTABLE.